- Independent assessments help us work with you to develop your plan and budget.

 Your independent assessment will make sure that you get the right funding in your plan for your functional capacity, support needs and goals.

-When you have your planning meeting, you can talk to us about the things that are important to you, and the kinds of supports you need to help you with daily life and achieve your goals.
+When you have your planning meeting, you can talk to us about the things that are important to you, and the kinds of supports you need to help you with daily life and pursue your goals.

 Your goals might include becoming more independent, getting or keeping a job, learning new skills, or becoming more active in your community.